VerticalRelevance/Performance-Testing-Blueprint/README.md

 ### I am only here to better understand implementing performance tests regardless of tool.
 Where can I go to look at the different performance test types?
 Take a look at the characterization and locustfile folders for details on the tests themselves.

+### Where can I go to have a look at how component tests can be put together to create scenarios or workflows?
+Have a look at `locustfiles/website_locust_file.py`.
+It uses python code from the `website` directory which uses code from `components` to create user journeys and test those journeys.

 ### There are many things going on here.
 Where to I start building this out on a project?
 To get started using Locust, go [here](https://docs.locust.io/en/stable/quickstart.html) to get Locust setup on your system.
 Try running one of the files in the locustfiles folder on your system.
 A good one to try is `simple_locust_file.py`.
 It has few dependencies and is a good example of the anatomy of a performance test in Locust.
 Then, copy this file and change it to test a component of your system.
 Once that is working, you have a basic component test.
 Congratulations!